Threadnaught/svd-visualization/README.md

 > In this section, we will be working in `./empirical_spectral_distribution.py` and `./coords_and_svd.py`.

-How can we generalise this kind of analysis to higher than three spatial dimensions?
-The vector spaces become hard to visualise past 3 dimensions, but SVD remains useful.
+These vector spaces become hard to visualise past 3 dimensions, but SVD remains useful.
 Let's focus on one type of analysis which can be performed, taking the Empirical Spectral Distribution (ESD).

 When we use numpy to compute the SVD in `coords_and_svd.py`, we get three cryptically named outputs;